top of page

 Long Bio:

-Ms. Hegele was awarded a Post-Master’s Degree Fellowship from the Berklee College of Music in 2019.
-She holds a Master’s Degree in Contemporary Classical Music from the Boston Conservatory at Berklee and a Bachelor of Music Degree in Vocal Performance and Musical Arts from the Eastman School of Music.
-To further her education, she has attended multiple contemporary music festivals and institutions including the Banff Centre for Arts and Creativity, the Cortona Sessions for New Music, the Summer Institute for Contemporary Performance Practice, and the soundSCAPE Composition and Performance Exchange.
-She is a current fellow at bespoken-- music mentorship program offering support to women and Nonbinary artists in classical, contemporary, and jazz.
-Her significant voice teachers and mentors include Jullin O’Scheaur, Donna Sherman, Jennifer Tung, Katherine Ciesinski, Tony Arnold, Kathryn Wright and Eunbi Kim.
+Rose holds a Master's in Contemporary Classical Music Performance from the Boston Conservatory at Berklee and a Bachelor's of Music in Vocal Performance and Musical Arts from the Eastman School of Music.
+She has furthered her education at the Banff Centre for Arts and Creativity, the Cortona Sessions for New Music, the Summer Institute for Contemporary Performance Practice, the soundSCAPE Composition and Performance Exchange, and a fellowship at bespoken.
+Her significant voice teachers and mentors include Jullin O'Scheaur, Donna Sherman, Jennifer Tung, Katherine Ciesinski, Tony Arnold, Kathryn Wright and Eunbi Kim.

 bottom of page